-This antique variety may not be a particularly good fresh-eating apple, but it purees into a tasty, smooth sauce.
+Sheep’s Nose, also known as Black Gilliflower, may not be a particularly good fresh-eating apple, but it purees into a tasty, smooth sauce.
 It is a handsome, dark-colored apple, tall and ribbed, and, as its name implies, it has a crown like a sheep’s nose.
-This is a long-storing apple that ripens September to October.
+It is a long-storing apple that ripens September to October.

 Sheep’s Nose was discovered in Connecticut in the 1700s, pre-Revolutionary War.